davidshare/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. [file 12-newest_files](./12-newest_files) - A script that displays the 10 newest files in the current directory.
 14. [file 13-unique](./13-unique) - A script that takes a list of words as input and prints only words that appear exactly once.
 15. [file 14-findthatword](./14-findthatword) - Script to display lines containing the pattern “root” from the file /etc/passwd.
+16. [file 15-countthatword](./15-countthatword) - Script to display the number of lines that contain the pattern “bin” in the file /etc/passwd.